openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 Zowe Explorer Tree:

-1. Right click on the profile and select Delete Profile
+1. Right click on the profile and select **Delete Profile**.

 ![](Images/code4z-img26.png)

-2. Confirm that you want to delete your profile
+2. Confirm that you want to delete your profile.

 ![](Images/code4z-img24-27.png)

 3. Once confirmed, the following message is displayed: